How to Explain Vulva Art in Your Bedroom to Guests or Family

 • Personally meaningful—when you love it, that confidence shows

-Building Confidence in Your Choices
+Build Confidence in Your Art Choices

-• Remember: most people won't care: The vast majority of guests won't notice, comment, or judge.
+• Remember: most people won't care.
+The vast majority of guests won't notice, comment, or judge.

 Explaining vulva art to guests or family doesn't have to be awkward, defensive, or apologetic.
 With the right mindset and a few prepared responses, you can handle these moments with confidence, grace, and zero shame.